 The Lumpectomy, Partial Mastectomy, Simple Mastectomy episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who undergo partial or total mastectomy for breast cancer during the performance period.
 The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This procedural measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from 30 days prior to the clinical event that opens, or “triggers,” the episode through 90 days after the trigger.

-Breast cancer accounts for 29% of all new cancer diagnoses in women,3 and the adoption and use of screening mammography based on current United States Preventive Services Task Force guidelines4 has resulted in increased rates of detection of early-stage breast cancer and increased demand for curative surgical intervention.5 Identifying high-value breast cancer treatment approaches that maintain patient health outcomes while offering potential health care cost savings is important since breast cancer treatment costs are the highest among all cancer types and are estimated to reach $20 billion by 2020.6 The Lumpectomy, Partial Mastectomy, Simple Mastectomy episode-based cost measure was recommended for development by an expert clinician committee—the Oncologic Disease Management - Medical, Radiation, and Surgical Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific expert workgroup provided extensive, detailed input on this measure.
+Breast cancer accounts for 29% of all new cancer diagnoses in women,3 and the adoption and use of screening mammography based on current United States Preventive Services Task Force guidelines4 has resulted in increased rates of detection of early-stage breast cancer and increased demand for curative surgical intervention.5 Identifying high-value breast cancer treatment approaches that maintain patient health outcomes while offering potential health care cost savings is important since breast cancer treatment costs are the highest among all cancer types and are estimated to reach $20 billion by 2020.6 The Lumpectomy, Partial Mastectomy, Simple Mastectomy episode-based cost measure was selected for development based on input from an expert clinician committee—the Oncologic Disease Management - Medical, Radiation, and Surgical Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific clinician expert workgroup provided extensive, detailed input on this measure.

-The cost measure numerator is the sum of the ratio of observed to expected7 payment standardized cost to Medicare for all Lumpectomy, Partial Mastectomy, Simple Mastectomy episodes attributed to a clinician.
+The cost measure numerator is the sum of the ratio of observed to expected7 payment-standardized cost to Medicare for all Lumpectomy, Partial Mastectomy, Simple Mastectomy episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.

 The cost measure denominator is the total number of episodes from the Lumpectomy, Partial Mastectomy, Simple Mastectomy episode group attributed to a clinician.